-Established in 1947, Brookhaven National Laboratory (BNL) is a multi-program national laboratory managed for the U.S. Department of Energy by Brookhaven Science Associates (BSA), a partnership formed by Stony Brook University and Battelle Memorial Institute.
+Established in 1947, Brookhaven National Laboratory (BNL) is a multi-program national laboratory managed for the U.S. Department of Energy (DOE) by Brookhaven Science Associates (BSA), a partnership formed by the Research Foundation of State University of New York on behalf of Stony Brook University and Battelle Memorial Institute.
 BSA has been managing and operating the Laboratory under a performance-based contract with DOE since 1998.
 From 1947 to 1998, BNL was operated by Associated Universities Incorporated.
 Prior to 1947, the site operated as Camp Upton, a U.S. Army training camp, which was active from 1917 to 1920 during World War I and from 1940 to 1946 during World War II.

 BNL is one of 10 national laboratories under DOE's Office of Science, which provides most of the Laboratory's research dollars and direction.
 BNL has a history of outstanding scientific achievements.
-For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities and use the data generated to make advances in many fields.
+For over 60 years, Laboratory researchers have successfully worked to visualize, construct, and operate large and unique scientific facilities and use the data generated to make advances in many fields.
 Under BSA's management, new programs in place at BNL emphasize improved environmental, safety, security, and health performance.

-1.1 LABORATORY MISSION
+I.I LABORATORY MISSION

-BNL's broad mission is to carry out basic and applied research in long-term programs in a safe and environmentally sound manner with the cooperation, support, and appropriate involvement of its scientific and local communities.
+BNL's broad mission is to produce excellent science and advanced technology in a safe and environmentally sound manner with the cooperation, support, and appropriate involvement of its scientific and local communities.
 The fundamental elements of the Laboratory's role in support of DOE's strategic missions in energy resources, environmental quality, and national security are:

-- To conceive, design, construct, and operate complex, leading-edge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To conduct safe, secure, and environmentally sound operations and promote mutually beneficial relationships with its stakeholders. - To carry out basic and applied research in long-term, high-risk programs at the frontier of science. - To develop advanced technologies that address national needs and to transfer them to other organizations and to the commercial sector.
+- To conceive, design, construct, and operate complex, leading-edge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To carry out basic and applied research in long-term, high-risk programs at the frontier of science. - To develop advanced technologies that address national needs and to transfer them to other organizations and to the commercial sector.

-• To disseminate technical knowledge to educate future generations of scientists and engineers, to maintain technical currency in the nation's workforce, and to encourage scientific awareness in the general public.
+To disseminate technical knowledge to educate future generations of scientists and engineers, to maintain technical currency in the nation's workforce, and to encourage scientific awareness in the general public.

 BNL's Environmental, Safety, Security, and Health (ESSH) Policy is the Laboratory's commitment to continual improvement in ESSH performance.
-Under this policy, the Laboratory's goals are to protect the environment, conserve resources, and prevent pollution; maintain a safe workplace by planning work and performing it safely; provide security for people, property, information, computing systems, and facilities; protect human health within our boundaries and in the surrounding community; achieve and maintain compliance with applicable ESSH requirements; maintain an open, proactive, and constructive relationship with employees, neighbors, regulators, DOE, and other stakeholders; and continually improve ESSH performance.
+Under this policy, the Laboratory's goals are to provide a safe, secure, and healthy workplace; strive to prevent injuries and illnesses; promote healthy lifestyles; and encourage respect for the environment.
 In 2001, BNL was the first DOE Office of Science National Laboratory to be registered under the prestigious International ISO 14001 environmental management standard.
 In addition, in December 2006, BNL was the first DOE Laboratory to achieve full registration under the Occupational Health and Safety Assessment Series (OHSAS) 18001 Standard.
 These programs are described in detail in Chapter 2 of this report.
-Registration to these standards was maintained throughout 2007.

-1.2 HISTORY
+I.2 HISTORY